djunehor/laravel-grammar/README.md

 This will move the migration file, seeder file and config file to your app.
 You can change the entries table name in config/laravel-grammar.php

 ### Step 3 - Publishing files
-- Run`php artisan migrate` to create the entries table.
+- Run`php artisan migrate` to create the table.
-- Run `php artisan db:seed --class=EntriesSeeder` to add words to the table
+- Run `php artisan db:seed --class=LaravelGrammarSeeder` to seed table

 ## Usage